matbloch/coding_quickstarter/Python/testing-unittest.md

 ### Patch()

+> Patch works by (temporarily) changing the object that a name points to with another one.
+The basic principle is that you **patch where an object is looked up**,  which is not necessarily the same place as where it is defined.

 - looks up an object in a given module and replaces that object with a `Mock`
 - `from unittest.mock import patch`